A low initial cost can lead to a higher total cost of ownership

 A weighbridge is a long-term investment.
 There are a variety of options in the market today, and for a normal buyer, the price of acquiring a system is generally the only differentiating factor.
 However, general experience confirms that while the initial price for these offerings may be attractive, the overall cost of ownership will definitely be higher.
 It is imperative that a buyer focuses on total cost of ownership as decisions made solely on price will almost certainly prove expensive in the long term.

 Accuracy: The most important factor when selecting a weighbridge is to check its accuracy.
 Accuracy can be misled by the count of the display indicator.
-However, accuracy of the weighbridge is measured mainly by the accuracy level of load sensing and not the display.
+However, we measure accuracy of the weighbridge mainly by the accuracy level of load sensing and not the display.
 This means the class of load cells are the most important factor to be checked when selecting a weighbridge.
 Losses due to accuracy will clearly lead to high cost of ownership and a much higher gap if the material being weighed is expensive.

 For example, C6 class loadcells (6000 divisions) provide 10kg accuracy for a 60 ton weighbridge (60000/6000=10kg).
 The same weighbridge will sense with accuracy of 60kg if the load cell is of C1 class, and 20kg if the load cell is C3 class.